1) What is the Power of PATH: Building Resilience for Mental Health and Suicide Awareness Curriculum™ and what is its main focus?

 - Science units related to the human body, psychology, or growth mindset

-The PATH Curriculum has been piloted in six schools, in a variety of ways, at various stages during its development.
-In addition, our local school district has teamed with us, including some of our "Contributors", the Ellsworth Middle School counselor and teachers, to implement much of the PATH Curriculum with 7th and 8th graders within the past two years.
+This curriculum has been piloted in six schools, in a variety of ways, at various stages during its development.
+In addition, our local school district has teamed with us, including some of our "Contributors", the Ellsworth Middle School counselor and teachers, to implement much of the curriculum with 7th and 8th graders within the past two years.
 Tasha has also implemented many of the lessons through Breakout Sessions at multiple schools where she has spoken to middle and high school students.
 Much of the research-based content came from CDC, NAMI, AFSP, Mentalhealth.gov and other reliable agencies endorsing PATH's goals and objectives.
-If needed before purchase, school districts are encouraged to request a full list of Resources-- the complete bibliography included with PATH Curriculum.
+If needed before purchase, school districts are encouraged to request a full list of Resources-- the complete bibliography included with our curriculum.
 Simply email Tasha at [email protected] to request this.

-The results from teaching the PATH Curriculum will be varied and ongoing as more districts commit to the depth in the delivery of PATH.
+The results from teaching the curriculum will be varied and ongoing as more districts commit to the depth in the delivery of PATH.
 Speaking to the results from our pilots and student experiences listed in #7, we can convey that the following is already evident:

-Each of the six PATH Curriculum lessons is long enough to fill a traditional or advisory 20-50 minute class period, but includes bonus materials and extended projects to meet the needs of block scheduling.
+Each of the six curriculum lessons is long enough to fill a traditional or advisory 20-50 minute class period, but includes bonus materials and extended projects to meet the needs of block scheduling.

-After receiving feedback from teachers and administration, we had flexibility for scheduling as a top priority when in the development stages of the PATH Curriculum.
+After receiving feedback from teachers and administration, we had flexibility for scheduling as a top priority when in the development stages of the curriculum.
 Teachers may apply the six lessons to their calendars in a way that meets their schedules.
-For example, one lesson per week for six weeks could fulfill the PATH Curriculum’s goals.
+For example, one lesson per week for six weeks could fulfill the curriculum’s goals.
 However, lessons could be tackled every day, over the course of a quarter or semester of health or advisory class.
-Therefore, if all of the PATH Curriculum is utilized, a thorough and deepened experience will result.
+Therefore, if all of the curriculum is utilized, a thorough and deepened experience will result.
 Watch for updates: Sample Calendars with lesson plan pacing will be posted soon for you to use or tweak to your individual pace and sequence.